apache/incubator-datalab/USER_GUIDE.md

 ### Bucket browser <a name="bucket"></a>

-You are ablle to access to cloud buckets via DLab Web UI.
+You are able to access to cloud buckets via DLab Web UI.
 There are two ways to open bucket browser:
 - clicking on Notebook name in the "List of resources" page, where there is an "Open bucket browser" link;
 - clicking on "Bucket browser" bucket in the "List of resources" page.